Amani Students for Fair Trade

 Centers and Consortia

-The Dorothy Day Center for Service and Justice is grounded in the Jesuit philosophy of homines pro aliis, men and women for others.
+The Center for Community Engaged Learning is grounded in the Jesuit philosophy of homines pro aliis, men and women for others.
 We work to create mutually beneficial relationships rooted in a respect for the dignity of all persons.

 The Center for Urban Ecology (CUE)